rohanparmar160705/Tic-Tac-Toe/README.md

 This is a simple Tic-Tac-Toe game built with HTML, CSS, and JavaScript.
 Final Code on Date - 22/10/2024

+This is the changes made on "newfeature" branch on date - 22/10/2024 branch - newbranch

 ## Features
 - Play against another player
 - Responsive layout